krisjey/redis.usecase/README.md

 redis.usecase
 =============

-This Repo is several implementation of redis use case.

-Currently, Autocomplete feature is pushed.

-Later PV, UV feature will be pushed to this repo
+> Use cases of Redis.

+This repository has Redis use cases including Autocomplete feature.
+PV and UV features will be pushed later.

-## Autocomplete using TRIE data structuer.
+## A performance issue of Autocomplete with TRIE data structure

-This implementation is using trie data structure.

-Few years ago, Salvatore Sanfilippo introduced about Autocomplete with Redis.

-Now i need a this feature. so i tried to start java implementation.
-But, result is too slow.

-I digging more and more. root cause of slow is that frequent call of zrange command.

-If there are too many keyword for autocomplete or too long sentences then that need a lots of zrange call.

-Below is solution of single zrange call.
+This use cases are using TRIE data structure which is introduced from Salvatore Sanfilippo few years ago.
+When I made a java implementation first time, it's too slow to use.
+I've digged more and found out that the problem was frequent calling of zrange command.
+If there're many keywords or long sentences to autocomplete then they call a lot of zrange.

+## How to solve above problem?

  - Every keyword has a keyword id.
-- Every trie node convert to zset.
+ - Every trie node should be converted to zset.
-- Each trie node's path convert to zset's key name.
+ - Each trie node's path should be converted to zset's key name.
  - Each node has a keyword id.

-Here is a code for building a trie.
+### Code

         Pipeline pipeline = jedis.pipelined();
         String phraseId = Long.toString(MurmurHash.hash64A(phrase.getBytes(), SEED_MURMURHASH));